🌟 Introduction to Career Development and locating the Career Planning Process

 The Wheel for Career Planning and Decision-Making is a holistic guide because it includes both the personal factors (values, interests, personal style and skills), as well as the external social factors such as work/life experiences, learning experiences, labour market trends and significant others.
 It considers the whole person.
 It is also a good visual that can be used to explain how career goals depend on a wide variety of factors.
 In its case, the factors are not only targeted at occupational options, but can help you explore and make connections between occupational choices, work experiences and life roles that could easily be missed.
 It helps you to know and see the various sources of information and career assessments one can do as part the career decision-making process.
 [SOURCE: https://slideplayer.com/slide/9105082/ ]

-The tasks done in this module provide self-assessment information related to four parts of The Wheel = Significant Others; Learning Experiences; Work/Life Experiences and Interests (passion and life purpose).
+The tasks outline in the blog link below Meaning and Personal Mastery in Careers – Life Purpose and Holistic Wellness provides self-assessment information related to four parts of The Wheel = Significant Others; Learning Experiences; Work/Life Experiences and Interests (passion and life purpose).
+Visit the blog and do TASK 2 self-assessments as part of Career Planning Step 1 – Know Yourself.

 Values are deeply held beliefs that influence a person’s career and life choices, as well as behaviour.
 To assess career values you can use any of the following either pdf or online self-assessment tools –